DopamineDriven/faderoom/README.md

 pnpm install
 ```

-- if you don't have pnpm installed then continue reading otherwise skip to the next section (section (2))
+- if you don't have pnpm installed then continue reading otherwise skip to the next section (step (3))

 #### Install pnpm on Windows